hoehermann/wxpyWha/README.md

 Depends on [yowsup](https://github.com/tgalal/yowsup) and [wxPython](https://www.wxpython.org).

  *  yowsup can usually be installed with `pip install yowsup2` (Linux and Windows).
-Builing on Windows currently fails due to a [bug](https://github.com/tgalal/python-axolotl-curve25519/issues/5).
+Building yowsup's implementation of Curve25519 currently fails on Windows due to a [bug](https://github.com/tgalal/python-axolotl-curve25519/issues/5).
  *  wxPython can be installed via package manager (Linux distributions) or downloaded from their website (Windows).

 See the respective project websites for more detailed installation instructions.